jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/SensorFifo.md

 ### Configuration

 The scf_mhu_device initialization function will configure the 64k SCF RAM.
 It will partition the RAM between all of the FIFO's and configure the hardware registers as necessary.
-At this time, there are no requirements to support compile or runtime variations.
-If such requirements are added, then the configuration data can be moved to the platform runtime init.
+The FPGA has half of the SCF RAM, therefore run-time init will detect the platform, and pass configuration data to the scf_mhu_device initialization function.

 ## API